 Ayanna Pressley is an advocate, a policy-maker, an activist, and survivor.
 Her election to the Boston City Council in 2009 marked the first time a woman of color was elected to the Council in its 100-year history.
-This laid the foundation for Ayanna’s groundbreaking work, which has consistently strived to improve the lives of people that are too often been left behind.
+This laid the foundation for Ayanna’s groundbreaking work, with which she has consistently strived to improve the lives of people that have too often been left behind.

 Ayanna is currently seeking the Democratic nomination for the Massachusetts 7th Congressional District.